dazuma/erl2ex/README.md

 ### Known issues

-*   When a function gets renamed by the transpiler, associated specs don't get renamed accordingly.
 *   Returning a remote function reference from a macro is not supported: e.g. `-define(A, m:f).` generates illegal Elixir syntax.
 *   Function macros cannot return function names; Erlang's parser rejects the syntax `?A()()`.
 In Erlang, the preprocessor fixes this, but we're not running the Erlang preprocessor directly.
 *   Record names cannot be macro results; Erlang's parser rejects the syntax `-record(?MODULE, {...}).` and `#?MODULE{...}`.
 (Examples in https://github.com/soranoba/bbmustache/blob/master/src/bbmustache.erl)